aepokcorporation/gpu-setup-tool/SECURITY.md

 1. **Open a Security Issue**:
    - Submit an issue in the repository with the label **“security.”**
-   - Alternatively, email us at [your-email@example.com] (replace this with your email or contact method).
+   - Alternatively, email us at villas.erased-93@icloud.com

 2. **Provide Detailed Information**:
    - Steps to reproduce the issue.